Daily Faceoff is a news site with no direct affiliation to the NHL, or NHLPA

 Jordan Binnington

-Hofer will start vs. Chicago on Wednesday.
+Hofer will start vs. Winnipeg on Wednesday.

 Joel Hofer